Skip to main content

 1. Sampling — Only shadow-evaluate a percentage of requests

-3. Time-boxing - Run shadow evaluation for limited time period (e.g., 24 hours)
+3. Time-boxing — Run shadow evaluation for a limited period (e.g., 24 hours)

 val shouldShadow = Random.nextDouble() < 0.10 // 10% sampling